fstark/blog/content/blog/plotty/plotty.md

 ### Retrieving the image

 Retrieving the image was not too difficult, using bits of the failed code of the previous section: I have a Discord bot that connects to a channel and downloads the latest image generated.
-It is built by trial and errors, and [you can find it in the github](https://github.com/fstark/PloTTY/blob/main/midjourney/midjourney-bot.py).
+It is built by trial and errors, and {% github "PloTTY", "you can find it in the github", "midjourney/midjourney-bot.py" %}.

 {% blogimage "img/many-bothan-died.jpg", "But this is a sacrifice I am ready to make" %}